Compressing multivariate functions with tree tensor networks: Numerical Results for Function Construction

-\textit{3D Function Construction} - In Fig.~(\ref{fig:3DFunctionCompression} we move on to consider a three-dimensional function which is the sum of $n = 30$ random plane waves of increasing frequency and compare three topologies: two tensor trains with different, commonly used, digit orderings (interleaved and sequential) and a tree consisting of three separate binary trees, one for each dimension, coupled together at their roots (where the most significant bits are placed).
-Here we find that this coupled binary tree tensor network (BTTN) is a better ansatz for the function at hand and compresses much more effectively under truncation of the internal bonds.
-For a fixed memory cost it can achieve orders of magnitude lower error than the trains.
-For instance, it is able to represent the function with an error $\epsilon \sim 10^{-6}$ with a bond dimension of $\chi = 15$ whilst the tensor trains each require a bond dimension of $\chi = 30$ to reach such an error.
+\textit{3D Function Construction} - In Fig.~\ref{fig:3DFunctionCompression} we move on to consider a three-dimensional function which is the sum of $n = 30$ random plane waves of increasing frequency and compare four topologies: two tensor trains with different, commonly used, digit orderings (interleaved and sequential), a tree consisting of three separate binary trees, one for each dimension, coupled together at their roots (where the most significant bits are placed) and a comb tree consisting of three sequential tensor trains, one for each dimension, coupled at the first digit.
+Here we find that the coupled binary tree tensor network (BTTN) and the comb tree tensor network (CTTN) are both better ansatzes for the function at hand and compress much more effectively under truncation of the internal bonds.
+The CTTN performs particularly well: For a fixed memory cost it can achieve orders of magnitude lower error than the trains.
+For instance, it is able to represent the function with an error $\epsilon \sim 10^{-6}$ with a bond dimension of $\chi = 15$ while the tensor trains each require a bond dimension of $\chi = 30$ to reach such an error.
 As $n = 30$ the function can be represented exactly on any network with a bond dimension $\chi = 30$ and thus this shows that the tensor trains are an ineffective representation.
-In Fig. \ref{fig:3DFunctionCompression}d) we show the absolute error over multiple one-dimensional slices of the function of the tree TTNs for fixed bond dimensions.
-Despite having a slightly lower memory cost than the tensor trains, the error in the BTTN is consistently several orders of magnitude lower than them.
+In Fig. \ref{fig:3DFunctionCompression}d) we show the absolute error over a one-dimensional slice of the function.
+The more structured trees (CTTN and BTTN) are seen to achieve much lower errors at a lower memory cost.